phat-vtcf/Real-Time-Voice-Cloning/README.md

 The second comparison we made is what different inputs will output.
 All different inputs has the output saying the following sentence:

-'They agreed that the one who first succeeded in making the traveller take his cloak off should be considered stronger than the other.'
+'They agreed that the one who first succeeded in making the traveller take his cloak off, should be considered stronger than the other.'

 The first input we used was the first sentence of the English text that was used at '2.
 Test the difference in language that is used' and can be found in the folder 'Recordings_VT/Input', 'northwind_EN_s1.wav'.
 The cloned version can be found in the folder 'Recordings_VT/Output_Q2', 's1_to_s2.wav'.
 So, for in this case the input sentence is differently from the output.